darkrelics/eidolon-engine/documentation/incremental-api.md

 **Error Responses:**

-- `400 Bad Request` - Missing CharacterID or StoryID, invalid UUID format
+- `400 Bad Request` - Missing CharacterID or StoryID, invalid UUID format, dead characters cannot start new stories
 - `401 Unauthorized` - Missing or invalid authentication token
 - `403 Forbidden` - Story not available to character (prerequisites not met), character not owned by player
 - `409 Conflict` - Character already in an active story